rajeshpleti/SITHARAMA/elysiumanalytics.md

 ## 6. Build your own Analytical dashboards
 1. looker creation dashboards

 * Creating A New Dashboard in Elysium Analytics
- * Creating a Blank Dashboard
+* adding new tiles to dashboard
- * Looker opens the Explore window
+* Looker Explore window to discover new insights
 * Select the fields and  filters for your query tile’s
 * Configure your visualization options
 * Adding Dashboard Filters a User Can Change
 * Copy Of Existing Dashboard and Editing the dashboard
 * Users and Roles of access of dashboards
 * Dashboards Available in Elysium Analytics

 3. Elysium kibana data visualizations

- 4. Build own ML Models using data bricks
+5. Build own ML Models using data bricks

 ## 7. Alerts
 	1. Alerts monitor